tfeuerbach/fip-bot/README.md

 - 🎚 Dropdown to switch between stations
 - 🔊 Volume control buttons
-- ℹ️ Info button to re-display now-playing metadata
+- 📊 Stats button — displays the top listeners per station in your server
 - 🎧 **Open on Spotify** button — opens the track link directly!

 ## 🧠 Smart Features